teal-language/vscode-teal/README.md

-# TL for Visual Studio Code
+# Teal for Visual Studio Code

-Provides a language server and syntax highlighting for [TL](https://github.com/hishamhm/tl) in VSCode.
+Provides a language server and syntax highlighting for [Teal](https://github.com/teal-language/tl) in VSCode.

 ## Features